Where Logistics Operations Lose the Most Time

 The most common time sinks in mid-market logistics are not strategic problems.
 They are repetitive coordination tasks: pulling together shipment status updates from carrier portals, writing customer updates for delayed consignments, manually triaging incoming booking requests, rekeying data between transport management systems and invoicing tools.

 In a freight company with 30 to 100 staff, these tasks typically consume 20 to 35 hours per week of dispatcher and coordinator time.
 That is time that does not generate revenue and does not improve customer experience.
-It is administrative overhead that scales linearly with volume -- which means growing the business without fixing the process just makes the problem larger.
+It is administrative overhead that scales linearly with volume, which means growing the business without fixing the process just makes the problem larger.

 AI systems address these tasks by processing the inputs automatically and producing structured outputs that a human reviews and approves.
 The coordinator stops doing the assembly work and starts making decisions on the output.
 Response times drop, error rates fall, and the team handles higher volume without adding headcount.